2 Days in Skopje

 Friday call to prayer below our hotel window in Old Town Skopje, North Macedonia.

-Tour of the Balkans
+Our Tour of the Balkans

-Time was running out and we were behind in our country count.
+Time was running out, and we were behind in our country count.
 We also wanted to experience, firsthand, how each country differed from the others.

 The Old Bazaar in Skopje, North Macedonia